What does Apollo mean?

 For more information, see also the related boy name Feivel.

-Displayed below is the baby name popularity of the name Apollo for boys.
-Apollo reached its highest rank of #801 in the U.S. in 2014.
-(2014 statistics).
+Shown below is the birth name popularity of Apollo for boys.
+Apollo entered the list in 2012 and reached its peak position of #801 in the U.S. in the year 2014.
+(2014 Birth Statistics)